covao/TatamiRacer/doc/HowToSetupSoftware.md

 7. Enter password.
 (Initial password:raspberry)

 # Setup VNC
-Remote desktop environment is useful to access raspberry pi from host pc.
+Remote desktop environment is useful to access Raspberry pi from host pc.
+You can install VNC with the following command.
+(You can enter the command from ssh or Raspberry pi ternminal.)
 ~~~
 sudo apt update
 sudo apt install realvnc-vnc-server realvnc-vnc-viewer
 sudo raspi-config nonint do_vnc 0
 ~~~
+Installation on the host PC is also requreired.
 Please see ["VNC (Virtual Network Computing"](https://www.raspberrypi.org/documentation/remote-access/vnc/)

 # Install Donkey Software